unuigbee/simple-form/README.md

 # simple-form

 A multi-step form application using React with Codeigniter as the backend implementation.
 Of course you can use any backend technology.
-Includes examples creating components using es6 code styling, routing using React Router, data fetching using Axios and CSS scoping using CSS modules with Webpack.
+Includes examples creating components using es6 syntax, routing using React Router, data fetching using Axios and CSS scoping using CSS modules with Webpack.

 ## Installation
 1. Clone the repository to your server web space